 Adult failure to thrive (AFTT) is a decline seen in older adults – typically those with multiple chronic medical conditions – resulting in a downward spiral of poor nutrition, weight loss, inactivity, depression and decreasing functional ability.

 For example, an aging mother who is in pain may spend significantly more time than usual in bed or in a chair.
 She stops making meals and doesn’t get the nutrition to stay active or care for herself.
 With less energy for mind and body, she may forget to take her medications.
 When her symptoms are not managed, it can create more problems and begin a downward spiral of health.

 This is a critical time for intervention.
 A health exam may uncover underlying problems such as uncontrolled pain, side effects from medications, difficulty swallowing or depression.
 If pain or underlying health problems can be treated, there is an opportunity to slow or reverse the cycle of decline.

-The signs of failure to thrive are sometimes overlooked because seniors don’t want to burden loved ones, they get tired or depressed.
+The signs of failure to thrive are sometimes overlooked because seniors don’t want to burden loved ones or they experience depression.
 Other times, family or caregivers may miss the warning signs if the changes are gradual.

 - Unintended weight loss